rescript-lang/rescript-compiler/CONTRIBUTING.md

 # Any recent OCaml version works as a development compiler
 opam switch create 4.14.0 # can also create local switch with opam switch create .
 4.14.0

-# We use NodeJS to run our test suites and other utilities.
-npm install
 ```

 ## Initialize submodules